United for the Victory of Serbia: 2022 election and aftermath

-Political positions
+Ideology and platform

 UZPS was ideologically heterogeneous, although it was also described as centrist.
-During an interview with Svetislav Basara, journalist Zoran Panović compared the coalition with the defunct Democratic Movement of Serbia.
+During an interview with Svetislav Basara, journalist Zoran Panović compared the alliance with the defunct Democratic Movement of Serbia.
 Its representatives had stated their support for the formation of technocratic teams and an anti-corruption body, including lustration, transparency, and social justice.
-The coalition had also supported the introduction of a law regarding gender equality, and it supported the change of the presidential electoral system to a secret ballot system that would be done in the National Assembly.
+The alliance had also supported the introduction of a law regarding gender equality, and it supported the change of the presidential electoral system to a secret ballot system that would be done in the National Assembly.
 Ponoš stated that he would sign a law that would return confiscated pensions.
-The coalition had also stated its support for the formation of the "ministry for the return of the people from abroad".
+The alliance had also stated its support for the formation of the "ministry for the return of the people from abroad".

 Members

-The coalition was led by SSP, NS, DS, and PSG.
-Besides them, the coalition also included minor parties and movements.
+The alliance was led by SSP, NS, DS, and PSG.
+Besides them, the alliance also included minor parties and movements.